From negative to positive cosmological constant through decreasing temperature of the Universe: connection with string theory and spacetime foliation results: Introduction

+The hypothetical AdS--dS transition -- which is said to alleviate the $H_0$ tension \cite{Hubble_1, Hubble_2, Hubble_3} and the $S_8$ discrepancy \cite{S8_1, S8_2, S8_3} -- is strongly influenced by the AdS Swampland conjecture \cite{Swampland_1,Swampland_2,Swampland_3} because the logarithmic dependence ($-\log |\Lambda|$) makes it impossible to cross the $\Lambda =0$ barrier at zero temperature \cite{AdS_dS_2, AdS_dS_3}.
+However, it was argued and shown in \cite{AdS_dS_2} that at finite temperature the number of light particles can change making the sign switch possible.

+Further extensions for the $\Lambda$CDM model were constructed, e.g. the so called Dynamical Dark Energy (DDE) models \cite{DDE_1,DDE_2,DDE_3,DDE_4,DDE_5,DDE_6} which can improve the joint consistency of supernova and BAO data.
+The sign switching $\Lambda$ models possess a constant $\omega = -1$ equation of state parameter, thus in a DDE scenario one would need an extended model to account for the change in $\omega$.
+However, in \cite{DDE_6} the possibility whether the same data-driven preference for a decreasing dark energy density could be realized more naturally in sign-changing scenarios was mentioned.

-Solution for the sign-problem of the cosmological constant has also been suggested in the framework of quantum field theory (QFT) using a functional Renormalization Group (RG) method \cite{frg_string}.
+Solution for the sign-problem of the cosmological constant has also been suggested in the framework of quantum field theory (QFT) using a Renormalization Group (RG) in particular, the Functional Renormalization Group (FRG) method \cite{frg_string}.
 The concept was to assume string theory at the ultraviolet (UV) and Asymptotically Safe (AS) quantum gravity \& matter at the infrared (IR) scaling regimes connected by the RG scale $k$ which serves as a bridge between the negative UV and the positive IR values of the cosmological constant.
 However, the RG scale $k$ is introduced artificially in the Wilsonian approach \cite{wilson} and the quantized theory must be obtained in the physical limit $k \to 0$, so its use is not fully justified to connect early and late time cosmologies.
 In addition, temperature, which is a relevant parameter in cosmology, is missing in this approach.